sfc-gh-myang/crossrep/README.txt

   after the initial round and repeat the re-trying process untill no more successes can be achieve.
 Errors will be reported.

   DR_TEST mode - similar to DR mode but it does not run the SQL statements, only output the statement one by one.
 For testing purpose only.
+               - More test cases will be added after runnin on aws_cas2 environment